Core Concepts

 - source_id

-- source_change_id
+- source_bundle_id

-- server_version
+- bundle_seq

-Deep dive: identity, source_id (aka device_id), and idempotency
+Deep dive: identity, source_id, and idempotency

 - What is source_id?